Whistlepipe Gully, Mundy Regional Park, Kalamunda

 After recent winter rains there was a bit of mud about and some of the path was wet and slippery so care needed to be taken.
 The upside of this was that the creek was flowing fully and the sound of the water rushing by next to you was very soothing.
 In many places the path is very close to the edge of the gully so you need to be cautious with younger children racing ahead to ensure their safety as the edges of the gully were not always secure.

 When we walked this trail again in April 2023 the vegetation was so much drier and the water had reduced to a trickle.
-The intervening years have seen a huge increase in popularity for this trail and there are now new orange trail markers.
+The intervening years have seen a huge increase in popularity for this trail and there are new orange trail markers.
+Parking at the top end at Orange Valley Road has been tightened up so it is better to park in the carpark at Lewis Road.

 On the return drive home you can also venture along Williams Road which turns into the Zig Zag Scenic Drive winding it's way down the escarpment and providing stunning views across the Perth Coastal Plain.
 This is a one way road so you can only travel down hill on it between 11am and 8.30pm.
 Once you have travelled on it you will understand why it is one way!
 There are plenty of bays for a quick photo stop on the way.